dbashford/mimosa/README.md

  * Underscore templating
  * js/css linting over pure js css files, not just compiled files
- * example templates
+ * example skeletons with things like Backbone/Chaplin/Angular/Ember, Bootstrap, etc
  * other servers besides express
  * Push to NPM
  * No write mode.
 Just compilation with notifications, coffee/jshinting.
  * Stylus, LESS compilers
- * Example templates beyond the one provided
  * Tests for the Mimosa codebase
  * Integrated testing framework for your codebase